pnsidou/fastfeet_backend/README.md

 # Fastfeet - backend
-This repository contains the backend of the application Fastfeet, consisting of the first and second challenges of the bootcamp Gostack.
-The goals of each challenge are described below.
+This repository contains the backend of the application Fastfeet, a fake transport app.
+The application is the final challenge of the bootcamp gostack, focused on the stack nodejs for backend, reactjs for web interface and react-native for mobile app .
+This application is not inteded to be safe neither to be used on a real situation.

 ## Challenge 1/4
 ### Tools required in the project